scottgallant/xaprb-src/content/blog/2015/04/02/state-of-the-storage-engine.md

   - Databases
 date: 2015-04-02T03:51:18-05:00
 title: State Of The Storage Engine - DZone
+description: "For the first time in decades, there's actual innovation in databases."
 ---

 I contributed an article on [modern database storage